 Don’t be too afraid of the crawfish because their pinchers do hurt but it’s not going to make you cry or anything.
 Finding crayfish in the lake is actually a lot of fun and you will enjoy it and look back as a childhood memory that your father and your siblings did together.
 I actually have the same childhood memory and to this day I still have it and my father passed away a couple of years ago and it was a lot of fun for us to do.

 When looking to setup your aquarium for a crawdad, the number one variable is if your aquarium is “established”.
 This means that it has been running efficiently for some time and has cycled and fish are living inside of it healthily.
-Too many people try to setup a fish aquarium the same day as getting their fish and the inhabitant die quickly because the water parameters need to be cycled.
+Too many people try to setup a fish aquarium the same day as getting their fish keep dying quickly because the water parameters need to be cycled.
+Don’t use too small of a tank size either.
 Do some research on setting up a proper aquarium for freshwater.

 They are a great addition to freshwater tanks and prefer to hide during the and come out to feed when the lights go off.
 They will use their tentacles to feel their way around.
 If you have a dead fish at the bottom of your tank, you might find your crayfish feeding on it and may even disappear before you see it.
 The only thing to watch for with crawdads in aquariums is the fact that they might kill fish that swim too close to it.
 They are lazy killers but will take advantage of fish that swim right in front of them.
 Be aware of this fact.